Connections

 Customizing connections

-Changing a connection's color theme
+Connection color theme

 To change a connection's color theme, right-click the connection and select one of the available colors from the menu.